maindolaamit/genai-cli/readme.md

     **Note:** For long prompts, placing `-p` at the end of the command can improve readability and command parsing in some shells.

-- Generate Text from a Prompt File and Save to Output File:
+- Generate Text from a Prompt File:

     ```bash
-    genai -f prompt.txt --output-file story.txt
-    gemini-cli -p "$(cat prompt.txt)" -o "output.txt"
+    gemini-cli -p ./prompts/test.txt -o output.txt
     ```

-    (Assuming you have a file named prompt.txt with your prompt.)
+    This reads the contents of `./prompts/test.txt` file and uses it as the prompt.

+- Using a File as Input for Text Generation:

+    ```bash
+    gemini-cli -f ./resources/document.txt -p "Summarize this document"
+    ```

+    This attaches the document as context and uses the prompt to specify what to do with it.

 - Describe Images: